 Deadline: 2021

 Summary: The Commission committed to propose measures to limit, mitigate and compensate soil sealing and scale up related actions.
 Rehabilitation and recycling of brownfields reduces additional land take and sealing: registering (potentially) polluted sites is key as well as providing sufficient financial support for remediation.
-Whilst the Commission will no longer present a separate EU Strategy for a Sustainable Built Environment, measures originally foreseen for this strategy were frontloaded in the Recovery and Resilience Facility and in the ‘Renovation Wave for Europe’ (2020), and integrated in the new Soil Strategy (2021).
+Whilst the Commission will no longer present a separate EU Strategy for a Sustainable Built Environment, measures originally foreseen for this strategy were frontloaded in the Recovery and Resilience Facility and the Commission's 2020 Strategy ‘Renovation Wave for Europe’ along with its action plan, and integrated in the new Soil Strategy (2021).
 Furthermore, the Transition Pathway for Construction (2023) presents a holistic approach on the green and digital transition of construction and the built environment.
 It also acts as a roadmap and an actionable plan.

 Links: